Gender Equality

 Group Work: Divide participant into 4 groups – World * Ireland * School * Family

 Ask them to discuss gender roles and how they affect the way boys and girls experience life?
-Give each group a flipchart divided into two sections male and female.
-Ask them to reflect on the different gender roles experienced by males and females in the different contexts.
+Give each group a flipchart divided into three sections male, female and transgender.
+Ask them to record their discussion for each of the three categories.

 Feedback: Are their distinct roles?
 Do the roles have different expectations?
 Is there a gender bias and if so, who does it favour most?
 What implications does this have for these people?